 Marshall Islands: Introduction

 The Marshall Islands is a Micronesian nation of atolls and islands in the middle of the Pacific Ocean.
-The islands were occupied by the United States for several decades after World War II.
+The United States occupied the islands for several decades after World War II.
 They are now a sovereign nation.
-The government system is a constitutional government in free association with the United States.
-The chief of state and head of government is the President.
-The Marshall Island, largely dependent on the United States, has a traditional economic system in which the majority of the population engages in subsistence agriculture.
+The government system is a constitutional government in free association with the United States; the chief of state and head of government is the president.
+The Marshall Islands, largely dependent on the United States, has a traditional economic system in which most of the population engages in subsistence agriculture.

 Select variable and countries to compare in table format.